seanpm2001/Sponsoring/OldVersions/README/English/1/README.txt

 > [`Click/tap here to see the complete monthly timeline of my sponsoring history`](/Graphics/GitHub/Screenshots/README.md)

-- [:octocat: `@freecodecamp`](https://github.com/FreeCodeCamp/) - $5.00 monthly since 2023, May 9th ($30.00 total, as of 2023, October 9th)
+- [:octocat: `@freecodecamp`](https://github.com/FreeCodeCamp/) - $5.00 monthly since 2023, May 9th ($60.00 total, as of 2024, April 9th)
-- I am not sponsoring any other organizations at the moment, as of 2023, Monday, October 23rd
+- I am not sponsoring any other organizations at the moment, as of 2024, Saturday, May 4th

 <!-- - [:octocat: `@KDE`](https://github.com/KDE/) - Future sponorship is planned !-->